Where is it?

 SOthe West Semi Finals start today already, Edmonton v Colorado.
 Yesterday the Rangers won and will play Tampa bay, tomorrow in the other semi final.
 No rest between series or games, I guess they want this done by July 1.

-12 goals so far and counting, second set of keepers and midway into the 3rd period, so yeah high scoring.
+The west semi should be high scoring and is so far, based upon one period,12 goals so far and counting, second set of keepers and midway into the 3rd period, so yeah high scoring.
 COl 7 - 5 Edm

 but I dont get the offside rule anymore, can you skate back out over the blue line to negate an offside now?
 DOnt need to touch the puck for icing either.